 · Please continue to monitor your own health, practice proper hand hygiene, often and avoid touching your eyes, nose and mouth.

 For questions or concerns, or more information please contact the Region of Waterloo Public Health: 519-575-4400 or visit their website (will open in new window).

-How Grand River Hospital is preparing for novel coronavirus
+How Grand River Hospital is preparing for COVID-19 (novel coronavirus)

 Our infection prevention and control protocols are in place at all times.
-We are closely monitoring novel coronavirus and are confident in our staff and the plan we have developed.
+We are closely monitoring COVID-19 (novel coronavirus) and are confident in our staff and the plan we have developed.